linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 08.05.2025
+- Topic: Web4 Roots
+- Directory: /posts/2025/May/08
+- Description: ``` 🌱 Imagine a new internet blooming from social connections.
+This image highlights: Community bubbles for structure, login oaths for each community, multimedia & SEO power, a self-hosting option, and setup in just 30 seconds.
+What are your thoughts? 🤔 #NewInternet #SocialNetworks #CommunityFirst #Web4 ```

 ### 07.05.2025
 - Topic: Forget Mainstream Social Media
 - Directory: /posts/2025/May/07